 - Best Fan Artist: The final category is also for people.
 Again note that the work by which artists should be judged is not limited to material published in fanzines.
 Material for semiprozines or material on public displays (such as in convention art shows) is also eligible.
 Fan artists can have work published in professional publications as well.
 You should not consider such professionally-published works when judging this award.

-The John W. Campbell Award
+The Lodestar Award

 Additional Hugo Award categories